Mastodon

 You will hear about people making more money than you.
 Someone will have a higher return because they were concentrated in US tech, or caught a rally in some niche sector.
 That is fine.
 They also took on more risk than you.
 Your goal is not to beat everyone else.
 Your goal is to steadily build wealth in a way you can stick with for decades.

-The investors who win are not the cleverest.
-They are the most patient.
+The investors who win are the most patient, rarely the cleverest.

 Train your risk tolerance before the stakes are high